gotcp/epoll/README.md

 	}
 	defer ep.Stop()

-	// one of OnReceive or OnAccept1, it depends on the use of Start or Start1 ep.OnReceive = OnReceive // must have, when using Start ep.OnAccept = OnAccept   // optional
+	// one of OnAccept or OnAccept1, it depends on the use of ep.Start or ep.Start1 ep.OnAccept = OnAccept   // optional
+	ep.OnReceive = OnReceive // must have, when using Start
 	ep.OnClose = OnClose     // optional
 	ep.OnError = OnError     // optional
-	// ep.OnAccept1 = OnAccept1 // must have, when using Start1
+	// ep.OnAccept1 = OnAccept1 // when using Start1

 	// use pure EPOLL
 	ep.Start("127.0.0.1", 8001)